plamen911/kalkulator-kaskoto/README.md

 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces
 - [Redux Toolkit](https://redux-toolkit.js.org/) - A toolset for efficient Redux development
 - [Reactstrap](https://reactstrap.github.io/) - A React component library for Bootstrap
+- [Axios](https://axios-http.com/docs/intro) - A promise-based HTTP Client for node.js and the browser.